pedrovgs/AndroidWiFiADB/README.md

 ===============================================
 ![Android WiFi ADB][1]

 **IntelliJ and Android Studio plugin** created to **quickly connect your Android device over WiFi** to install, run and debug your applications without a USB connected.
-Press one button and forget about your USB cable..
+Press one button and forget about your USB cable.

-Android WiFI ADB plugin adds a button to your IntelliJ/Android Studio Toolbar you have to press to connect your device to your computer over WiFi.
+Android WiFI ADB plugin adds a button ![Android WiFi ADB Button][5] to your IntelliJ/Android Studio Toolbar you have to press to connect your device to your computer over WiFi.

 Screenshots
 -----------